What is Hydramatic Transmission?

 Three-Speed Hydramatic Transmission

 This type of hydramatic transmission offers three selective forward drive ranges-knowns as drive left, drive right, and low.
 Reverse and park are the other two positions.
 The drive left the range, the transmission starts in first and shifts automatically to second and third.

 In the drive right range, the transmission starts in first but will not shift above the second unit until a speed of 70-82 m/h is reached.
-In low range, the transmission remains in first gear regardless of the throttle opening or vehicle speed.
+In the low range, the transmission remains in first gear regardless of the throttle opening or vehicle speed.

 The three-speed hydramatic transmission consists of three major units.

 - Torque converter as fluid coupling.
 It is composed of the

 drivetorus, the driven torus and the torque multiplier.